burakboduroglu/burakboduroglu/README.md

 ### About Me :technologist: ⚡

-- I am Burak.
-- I am interested in Web Technologies.
-- I share my programming notes, projects and homeworks.
+- I'm Burak, a passionate web enthusiast.
+I write captivating blogs on Medium and the Dev community, sharing my programming notes and projects on GitHub.
+Join me on this exciting web technology journey!

 <hr>

 ### I have 7 reporsitory :scroll: :package:

-- <a href="https://github.com/burakboduroglu/Programming-Notes">Programming Notes</a> repo contains my programming notes and examples like Java, Javascript, Spring, Hibernate, MongoDB...
+<a href="https://github.com/burakboduroglu/Programming-Notes">Programming Notes</a> repo contains my programming notes and examples like Java, Javascript, Spring, Hibernate, MongoDB...

-- <a href="https://github.com/burakboduroglu/Data-Structures-And-Algorithms">Data Structures and Algorithms </a> repo contains my data structures and algorithms codes.
+<a href="https://github.com/burakboduroglu/Data-Structures-And-Algorithms">Data Structures and Algorithms </a> repo contains my data structures and algorithms codes.

-- <a href="https://github.com/burakboduroglu/BurakBoduroglu"> Burak Boduroglu </a> repo contains my personal readme document.
+<a href="https://github.com/burakboduroglu/BurakBoduroglu"> Burak Boduroglu </a> repo contains my personal readme document.

-- <a href="https://github.com/burakboduroglu/Kodlama.ioHM"> Kodlama.io Homework </a> repo contains my Kodlama.io homeworks and projects like Backend with Spring Boot.
+<a href="https://github.com/burakboduroglu/Kodlama.ioHM"> Kodlama.io Homework </a> repo contains my Kodlama.io homeworks and projects like Backend with Spring Boot.

-- <a href="https://github.com/burakboduroglu/PatikaDevHM"> PatikaDev Homework </a> repo contains my PatikaDev homeworks and projects like Google web page design.
+<a href="https://github.com/burakboduroglu/PatikaDevHM"> PatikaDev Homework </a> repo contains my PatikaDev homeworks and projects like Google web page design.

-- <a href="https://github.com/burakboduroglu/PersonalProjects"> Personal Projects</a> repo contains my personal projects like game, management systems and more.
+<a href="https://github.com/burakboduroglu/PersonalProjects"> Personal Projects</a> repo contains my personal projects like game, management systems and more.

 ### My forked repositories :trophy:

-- <a href="https://github.com/burakboduroglu/SovosHackathon2022"> Sovos Hackathon 2022</a> repo which we 2. place in Hackathon.
+<a href="https://github.com/burakboduroglu/SovosHackathon2022"> Sovos Hackathon 2022</a> repo which we 2. place in Hackathon.

 ### For Contact ⚡📫
   <a href="https://linktr.ee/burakboduroglu" target="blank">